umarcor/osvb/doc/apis/project/DocGen.rst

 ..
 NOTE::
   This is a demo for showcasing the capabilities of pyGHDL.dom and pyVHDLModel.
-  Should you want to help improve the implementation for it to be more usable in practice, `let us know <https://github.com/umarcor/osvb/issues/new>`__!
+  Should you want to help improve the implementation for it to be more usable in practice, :ghrepo:`let us know <umarcor/osvb/issues/new>`!

 VHDL Domain
 -----------

-`sphinxcontrib-vhdldomain <https://github.com/Paebbels/sphinxcontrib-vhdldomain>`__ is work in progress for adding a VHDL language domain to Sphinx.
+:ghrepo:`Paebbels/sphinxcontrib-vhdldomain` is work in progress for adding a VHDL language domain to Sphinx.
 That is, a set of nestable directives resembling the architecture of pyVHDLModel.
 The purpose is twofold: